-To verify the validity of Eq. (\ref{eq:y_res}) while neglecting effects such as self-focusing, superluminal phase velocity \cite{yeh2021} or the effects arising from the finite width of focused laser pulse \cite{wang2019}, we first numerically integrate the equations of motion for an electron in an idealized plasma channel with given initial conditions $\omega_p/\omega_0$ and $y_0$.
+To verify the validity of Eq. (\ref{eq:y_res}) while neglecting effects such as self-focusing, superluminal phase velocity \cite{yeh2021} or the effects arising from the finite width of focused laser pulse \cite{wang2019}, we first numerically integrate the equations of motion for an electron in an idealized ion channel with given initial conditions $\omega_p/\omega_0$ and $y_0$.
 The pulse is modeled as a transverse plane wave with a short longitudinal ramp-up followed by a constant field amplitude.
-The $\omega_p/\omega_0$ represents the ratio of the background plasma frequency to the laser frequency which determines the strength of the channel field that is expressed as $E_y^{ch}= m_e \omega_p^2y/2e $.
+The $\omega_p/\omega_0$ determines the strength of the channel field that is expressed as $E_y^{ch}= m_e \omega_p^2y/2e $.
 Without the loss of generality, we consider only the electric component of the channel field.
-As it was previously shown, the restitution force provided by the channel background is equivalent if it is composed of an azimuthal magnetic field, a radial electric field or the combination of both $\vec{E}$ and $\vec{B}$ \cite{jirka2020}.
-The second varied initial parameter is the transverse oscillation amplitude $y_0$.
+The restitution force provided by the channel background is equivalent if it is composed of an azimuthal magnetic field, a radial electric field or the combination of both $\vec{E}$ and $\vec{B}$ \cite{jirka2020}.
+Along with the plasma frequency $\omega_p$, the second varied initial parameter is the transverse oscillation amplitude $y_0$.
 We tracked the particles for $\approx 6300$ laser periods (20 ps for a laser with $\lambda=1~\rm{\mu m}$) and extracted the maximum energy of each electron along its trajectory.
 The results for laser $a_0=60$ are shown in Fig. \ref{fig:resonance} (a).
 The black line represents Eq. (\ref{eq:y_res}), which predicts the maximum initial distance of electrons that are expected to achieve resonant motion.
 The resonance in test particle simulations (initial position $y_0$ where the maximum energy is obtained since $\gamma_{\rm{max}} \sim y_0^4$) is in excellent agreement with the parameter space expected from the analytical description in Eq. (\ref{eq:y_res}) if we take $\epsilon_{cr}=0.2$.
 Resonance can happen also in higher harmonics, which we observe for electrons accelerated further than the $y_{\rm{max}}$ but the energy gain is significantly lower for these cases.
 It is important to emphasize that there is a maximum initial transverse distance for resonant acceleration even during the interaction with a laser modeled as a transversely plane wave, which indicates that this is a fundamental property of the acceleration mechanism and not an effect of the channel or laser transverse dimension.
-In other words, it may be beneficial to have a laser pulse wider than the maximum transverse resonant distance given by the Eq. (\ref{eq:y_res}), but a further widening of the laser beam $W_0 \gg y_{\rm{max}}$ should not result in particle acceleration at a higher transverse oscillation amplitude.
+In other words, it is beneficial to have a laser pulse wider than the maximum transverse resonant distance given by Eq. (\ref{eq:y_res}), but a further widening of the laser beam $W_0 \gg y_{\rm{max}}$ should not result in particle acceleration at a higher transverse oscillation amplitude.